Junliang-Zhou/CS526/README.md

 Adds a random value and prints the tree.
 Deletes a random value and prints the tree.
 Runs two FindNode tests: One for a value that exists.
 One for a value that does not exist

+# Homework5 Q2
+Using a dynamic programming array dp where: dp[i] = number of valid vowel-only decodings for the first i symbols of the Morse string

+Steps:
+Initialize dp[0] = 1 (empty string has one valid decoding) For each position i from 1 to n: Check if any vowel code ends at position i If code[i-len(vowel):i] == vowel_code, then add dp[i-len(vowel)] to dp[i] Final answer is dp[n] This counts all valid ways to split the Morse string using only vowel codes.

+When running the code, it first asks the input file number.
+Enter 1 for vowel_input1.txt